G20 Summit: Delhi Police holds full dress rehearsals; traffic restrictions in place | Business

 - India

-Passengers would be allowed to use their private vehicles, auto-rickshaws, and taxis for travelling to New Delhi and Old Delhi railway stations or the airport, the police advisory said.
+Passengers would be allowed to use their private vehicles, auto-rickshaws, and taxis for travelling to New Delhi and Old Delhi railway stations or the airport, police said.
 City bus services would remain unaffected in most parts of the national capital.
-However, there might be a diversion on certain road stretches in New Delhi district depending upon the real-time traffic situation, it added.
+However, there may be diversions on certain road stretches in the New Delhi district depending upon the real-time traffic situation, police added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)